-The school will collect data on the following:

-- ➤ Behavioural incidents - > Attendance, permanent exclusion and suspension - > Use of pupil support units, off-site directions and managed moves - ➤ Incidents of searching, screening and confiscation - Anonymous surveys for staff, pupils, governors, trustees and other stakeholders on their perceptions and experiences of the school behaviour culture

-Data will be analysed every term by the Assistant Head - Student development and regularly by the individual head of year.

-The data will be analysed from a variety of perspectives including:

-- ➤ At school level

-- ≽ By age group

-- >At the level of individual members of staff

-- ➤ By time of day/week/term

-- ➤ By protected characteristic
+The school will collect data on the following: □ Behavioural incidents □ Attendance, permanent exclusion and suspension □ Use of student support units, off-site directions and managed moves □ Incidents of searching, screening and confiscation □ Anonymous surveys for staff, students, governors, trustees and other stakeholders on their perceptions and experiences of the school behaviour culture Data will be analysed every term by the Assistant Head - Student development and regularly by the individual head of year.
+The data will be analysed from a variety of perspectives including: □ At school level □ By age group □ At the level of individual members of staff □ By time of day/week/term □ By protected characteristic The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act

-The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
-If any trends or disparities between groups of pupils are identified by this analysis, the school will review its policies to tackle it.
+2010.
+If any trends or disparities between groups of students are identified by this analysis, the school will review its policies to tackle it.